rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 So, for example, if data pointed to by a `&T` or `& &mut T` is mutated, that's interior mutability.
 If data pointed to by a `*const T` or `&*const T` is mutated, that's *not* interior mutability.

+"live" here is not yet precisely defined, this will be fixed as part of developing a precise aliasing model.

 Interior mutability is only allowed inside [`UnsafeCell`](https://doc.rust-lang.org/core/cell/struct.UnsafeCell.html).

 #### Validity and safety invariant